Crowd Machine (CMCT) Price Hits $0.0001

-Crowd Machine (CURRENCY:CMCT) traded flat against the dollar during the 24 hour period ending at 0:00 AM E.T. on January 30th.
-One Crowd Machine coin can now be bought for approximately $0.0001 or 0.00000000 BTC on major exchanges.
-Crowd Machine has a total market cap of $56,422.40 and $243.00 worth of Crowd Machine was traded on exchanges in the last 24 hours.
-Over the last week, Crowd Machine has traded flat against the dollar.
+Crowd Machine (CURRENCY:CMCT) traded flat against the U.S. dollar during the 1 day period ending at 23:00 PM E.T. on January 31st.
+One Crowd Machine coin can now be purchased for $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Crowd Machine has a market cap of $56,422.40 and approximately $243.00 worth of Crowd Machine was traded on exchanges in the last 24 hours.
+In the last seven days, Crowd Machine has traded flat against the U.S. dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.